Renesha1/Election_Analysis/README.md

 # Election_Analysis
  ## Overview
 + The purpose of this analiysis is to submit the correct election results to the election committee.
-All submission of votes were audited so the winner will be selected with no error
++  All submission of votes were audited so the winner will be selected with no error.

 ## Election_Audit_Results
  * TOTAL VOTES